KRWCLASSIC/YellowToolbox/readme.md

 ## Features

 - GIF Creation: Convert attached images or videos to GIFs.
+(Command and Reactions)
 - Ban/Unban Users: Admin can ban or unban from using most of the bot's features.
 - Russian Roulette: A fun game where users can test their luck (Kicks the user from server!).
 - Invite Links: Generate one-time use invite links.
 (Temporary)